ruizTechServices/24hour-ai/docs/24hour-ai-prd.md

 - [ ] Scaffold and implement `paymentFlow` and webhook handlers
 - [ ] Build the Admin dashboard with manual cleanup controls
 - [ ] Scaffold and schedule the `cleanupFlow` cron job
-- [ ] Configure GitHub Actions and Codespaces for CI/CD
-- [ ] Create end‑to‑end tests with Cypress or Playwright
-- [ ] Conduct performance and load testing
-- [ ] Deploy the frontend to Vercel and backend/webhooks to the chosen host
-- [ ] Configure Sentry and LogRocket monitoring
 - [ ] Monitor production, gather feedback, and plan v4 enhancements

 ---